checkeverything.ch

 • Student.
 Spotify Student CHF 8.95 + Play Suisse and SRF Play free.
 Music and news coverage under CHF 10/month.

 • Senior who watches traditional TV.
 The Swisscom blue or Sunrise TV bundle already includes Swiss channels and replay.
-Add at most Netflix Basic CHF 11.90 if linear programming isn't enough.
+Add at most Netflix Basic with ads CHF 14.90 if linear programming isn't enough.

 Hidden costs to watch out for